Infinite-Airways/IFA_BOT/README.md

 * Maybe extending the bot to other servers..?

 ## Contributing
-This is a private repository as tokens are currently exposed.
-We do not currently plan to make this public
+This was a private repository however tokens are no longer exposed.
+We will be trying to make this available to multiple discord servers in the near future...